This year marks our 20th anniversary of working in the top flight of German football.

 Despite advances in digital technology, Main and Platinum partners still use Amayse 3D CamCarpets™ to activate their branding rights some ten years into their relationship.

 FC Bayern was the first in Germany to see the potential of our 3D CamCarpets™, a product that has survived disruption in sports branding such as the introduction of LED advertising boards.
 It remains eye-catching and exactly what commercial partners want in order to be at the heart of the action.
+Read about the History of the 3D CamCarpet.

 That is a testament to the quality of the product, especially when companies such as DT are so protective about their logo and brand, and how it is represented.